It’s World Teachers’ Day!

-Teaching teenagers and young adults is hugely rewarding.
-Not only do you get to help the next generation reach their potential, but every day will be exciting and different.
+Using your PGCE to teach teenagers and young adults is hugely rewarding.
+Not only do you get to help the next generation reach their potential, but every day will be exciting and different when learning to teach in secondary school.
 Young people begin to really develop their skills and personalities in secondary school and beyond, and you’ll be a part of this pivotal stage in their education.
 But not everyone has what it takes to effectively manage students aged 14+.

 Here are just some of the traits that will be useful if you’re considering PGCE secondary training:

 Soft skills are absolutely essential for learning to teach in secondary school, and you’ll need to focus on skills such as relationship building, teamwork, and even developing a good sense of humour.
 Good teaching practice is built on the working relationships between teacher and pupil, so you’ll have to create a positive dialogue in classes as well as in one-to-one sessions.